CP1401/Practicals/prac_03/README.md

 ## Reflection

-In `p3questions.txt`, answer the following questions based on your experiences in the subject so far:
+Copy the following questions into `p3questions.txt`, then answer them based on your experiences in the subject so far.
+This reflection is about your learning process, how you are going as a student, not about code.

+> [!IMPORTANT]
+> Take some time to think about these reflection questions.
+> This is a university subject, and we expect university-level effort and quality.
+> If your answers are very brief, not personal, or not focused on your learning process, then you have not completed this task to a satisfactory standard.

 1. What is something you have done well in this subject that you should **keep doing**?
 2. What is something you have **not** done well in this subject that you should **stop doing**?